Josefin4/nodejs-webscraper/README.md

-A NodeJS web scraper application made by Josefin Salomaa & Marina Bdewi
+A NodeJS web scraper application made by Josefin Salomaa & Marina